anharrington/handsonpython/rstP/weboverview.rst

 ========

 This chapter leads up to the creation of dynamic web pages.
-These pages and supporting programs and data may be tested locally via a simple Python web server available on your local machine.
+These pages and supporting programs have you using a simple Python web server available on your local machine.
 If you have access, the pages and programs may be uploaded to a public server accessible to anyone on the Internet.